 With less than 4000 tigers left in the wild, it is special to see these big cats and their cubs up close and learn about how we can help save them.
 There is even an underwater viewing enclosure to watch them having a swim, and you can witness the handlers keeping them entertained with toys and games.

-Explore the wide open plains of the African Savannah and see the rhinos, giraffes and zebras.
+Explore the wide open plains of the African Savannah and see the rhinos, giraffes, zebras and meerkats.
 You may even see a cheetah walking by.
 The setting is completed with a big canvas safari tent where you can stop for a rest, a drink from the kiosk and time to just gaze at these amazing animals.
 Tip: head to the African section first up in the day and work your way backwards.
 The safari area can be unbearably hot in the middle of the day and you will be thankful that you did this in the cool of the morning.